Oz CLI

 2. Authenticate

-For local development and first-time setup, authenticate interactively using the warp login command.
-Replace warp with the appropriate command name based on your installation method.
+For local development and first-time setup, authenticate interactively using the oz login command.
+Use the appropriate command name based on your installation method.
 For command names, refer to the table in Running the CLI.

 For example, on macOS: